Lukyspore/gmod-bounties/README.md

 # PropHunt Bounty System Addon

 Welcome to the **PropHunt Bounty System Addon**!
 This addon enhances the PropHunt gamemode in Garry's Mod by introducing a dynamic bounty system.
 The addon adds a layer of excitement and competition by assigning bounties to random prop players at the start of each round.
-Hunters are rewarded for eliminating bounty props, while surviving bounty props earn rewards for their cunning evasion.
+Hunters are rewarded for eliminating bounty props while surviving bounty props earn rewards for their cunning evasion.

 ## Features

-- **Dynamic Bounties**: At the beginning of each round, a random prop player is assigned a bounty.
+- **Dynamic Bounties**: A random prop player is assigned a bounty at the beginning of each round.
 - **Point Rewards**:
   - **For Hunters**: Points are awarded for successfully eliminating the bounty prop.
   - **For Props**: If a bounty prop survives the round, they earn the bounty points.